raku-community-modules/Text-Markdown-Discount/README.md

 COPYRIGHT AND LICENSE
 =====================

-This software is copyright (c) 2015 by Carsten Hartenfels.
+This software is copyright 2015 - 2017 by Carsten Hartenfels, with some parts copyright 2017 by Ilmari Vacklin.

 This program is distributed under the terms of the Artistic License 2.0.